remoteit/remoteitPi/README.md

 # remote.itPi Installation

+If you have already remote.itPi Image, you can see the following [Quick Start remote.itPi image](#Quick Start remote.itPi image).
+If you use remote.itPi first time, please install remote.itPi by referring to [Preparing the remote.itPi Image](#Preparing the remote.itPi Image) and below.

+## Quick Start remote.itPi image
+1. Plug in an SD card.

+2. Write the remote.itPi image to the SD card.

+3. Optional: To setup wireless, enter the WiFi credentials into wpa_supplicant.conf on the SD card.

+4. Insert SD card into Pi and turn it on.

+5. Visit http://find.remote.it to find the new Pi.

+6. Connect to your new remote.it device and follow the instructions to create a remote.it account and setup your device Default OS user credentials:

+- Username: pi
+- Password: raspberry

 ## Preparing the remote.itPi Image
 1. Download the [remoteit.Pi Image .zip](https://downloads.remote.it/pi/latest/remote.itPi.img.zip) onto your laptop/desktop if you haven't done so already.